useNature's Organic Gardening Project

 Borage is a herb easy to grow, and it will aid Strawberries.
 However keep the ratio low.... just a couple of plants to a bed of strawberry.
 By the way Borage may spread easily, watch that it doesn't take over.
 The Bees love the borage flowers, which is always good for the garden.

 Cabbage has a bit of a sensitive nature and needs all the help it can get...
 Serious Vegetable gardeners even use Bio Dynamic Preparation 500 when transplanting cabbage seedling to help against club root.
 Before you transplant, dip the seedling into the solution, or if not available, make some cow manure liquid and dip seedling into that.

 Cabbage and Strawberries do not like each other.

-( Did I just say: " The Butterfly thinks" ) .. well here you have it... your Cabbages will be protected by an imaginary army of eggshells. ( China's terra cotta warriors are too busy )
+( Did I just say: " The Butterfly thinks" ) .. well here you have it... your Cabbages will be protected by an imaginary army of eggshells.

 It aids many plants but only in a small ratio, planting too many chamomile plants has the opposite effect.
 Just have one plant in garden beds to help onions and cabbage.

 Caraway ..
-I only know that seeds help digestionof bread, that's way many breadfs contain caraway seeds... and the aromatic taste and smell.
+I only know that seeds help digestion of bread, that's way many breads contain caraway seeds... and the aromatic taste and smell.